Concordium/concordium.github.io/source/mainnet/net/references/grpc.rst

 .. function:: InvokeContract(blockHash, contractContext) -> ?InvokeContractResult

-   Invoke a smart contract instance and view its results as if it had been updated at the end of the given block. *This is not a transaction*.
+   Invoke a smart contract instance and view its results as if it had been updated at the end of the given block.
+Please note that *this is not a transaction*, so it won't affect the contract on chain.
+It only simulates the invocation.

    :param blockHash: The given block.
    :type blockHash: |grpc-block-hash|_